 Since inflammation is one of the most common reasons for loss of movement and pain, pairing wrist extension exercises with different types of anti-inflammatory medications can be effective.
 Anti-inflammatory medications make living with tennis elbow easier as you work to strengthen and stretch your muscles.
 A specialized elbow strap can also be used to protect the injury from further strain

 In rare cases, medication and strength training alone may not be enough.
 Steroid injections are an option to temporarily ease pain and swelling.
 For roughly 3% of people who have tennis elbow, surgery may be necessary in order to eliminate painful symptoms.

 Schedule a Pain Management Consultation in Austin

 If you are experiencing prolonged pain in the elbow or upper part of the arm, then you may have tennis elbow.
 Schedule an appointment with the Diagnostic Pain Center in Austin today for a clinical evaluation.
-Based on your assessment and diagnosis, Dr. Robert S. Marks and Dr. Sauman A. Rafii will create an appropriate treatment plan to eliminate your painful symptoms faster and get you back to doing the things you love.
-Call (512) 981-7246 or click on the button below to request an appointment.
+Based on your assessment and diagnosis, our providers will create an appropriate treatment plan to eliminate your painful symptoms faster and get you back to doing the things you love.
+Call our Austin pain doctors at (512) 981-7246 or click on the button below to request an appointment.